 - Exams (35%): Midterm, Final

-Each section uses Sakai to post the syllabus, course materials, and announcements as well as to release grades.
-Students are expected to check the course page on Sakai regularly.
-Registered students will be able to view course information on Sakai by the first day of the semester.
+Each section uses E-Learning to post the syllabus, course materials, and announcements as well as to release grades.
+Students are expected to check the course page in E-Learning regularly.
+Registered students will be able to view course information by the first day of the semester.

 The course seats approximately 6,900 students over the academic year.
 Times of the lecture and discussion sections are on the Registrar’s Schedule of Courses under the Department "Interdisciplinary Studies" (IDS).

 As of Summer B 2012, students must complete IUF 1000 (with a grade of C or higher) within the first two semesters of full-time enrollment to fulfill 3 credits of the General Education Humanities (H) requirement.
 For exemptions from this requirement and additional information on its completion, please consult the documentation provided by Academic Affairs (.pdf).